Keyboard Navigation

 });

-3. Modal Dialogs
+Modal Dialogs

 Accessible modal dialogs should:

-• Trap focus within the dialog while open
+Trap focus within the dialog while open.

-• Return focus to the triggering element when closed
+Return focus to the triggering element when closed.

-• Close when Escape key is pressed
+Close when the Escape key is pressed.

-• Have a logical internal tab order
+Have a logical internal tab order.

 Example focus trapping pattern: